Surprise! Here I am again! Twice in the same week, can you believe it! ??

 So what brings me here so soon you wonder.
 Well it’s another tarot inspired project.
 This time for International Tarot Day.
 I’ve joined a group effort in investigating tarot, one card at a time.
 My card this time is the Knight of Pentacles.
-Whom I have invoked for this challenge to ensure that I get the job done!
+Who has evoked his positive charms on me, ensuring my procrastinating nature get the job done!

 I am so grateful to be apart of this project by Oephebia from Tarot and Kitties in celebration of this year’s Second Annual International Tarot Day!
 Thank you for including me!